Kawasaki Disease - Quick Consult

 Definition

-Kawasaki disease is an acute, self-limited, multisystem vasculitis with unknown etiology diagnosed clinically in children with fever.
+Kawasaki disease is an acute, self-limited, multisystem vasculitis with unknown etiology that is diagnosed clinically in children with fever.
 The most significant vasculitis involves the coronary arteries, which are involved in about 20% of patients.
 No one single microbial agent or environmental toxin has been proven as causative.
 The etiology is unknown, but the epidemiology and clinical picture suggest an inciting infection with an abnormal immune response.

 Back To Top